 Also, be sure to add visuals, graphics, and short examples to the training.
 Even if it’s just a few stock images, this can help break up walls of text.
 Clear examples will help employees better understand and remember the policies by making them more relatable to daily purchasing situations.

-Offer a Refresher Training at Least Every Two Years
+Offer a Refresher Training

 When it comes to most effective cardholder training best practices, offering refresher training to existing employees is near the top of the list.
 Refresher training is important because policies change, and people also naturally forget things or develop bad habits.